 We refer to split liabilities but what does this mean?

 It is a scenario where one party designs, and another installs.
 In the event of an issue with the waterproofing (which can be buried and inaccessible), it may be difficult to identify responsibility between designer and installer, resulting in dispute, potentially leaving clients in a costly situation, where they have to try and resolve.
 There are Independent Waterproofing Surveyors/Designers out there, for whom part of their role/revenue is derived from expert witness court case work, arguing with other experts in court on behalf of their client.
 It is a costly exercise.

 An easy way to prevent this is for the installing Contractor to take the design responsibility on their Professional Indemnity (P.I.) insurance.

-Here is the important consideration though, not every Contractor has P.I. insurance, and not every contractor that has P.I. insurance wants to take design responsibility, so Clients must ask the question.
+This is important, not every Contractor has P.I. insurance, and not every contractor that does have P.I. insurance wants to take design responsibility, so Clients must ask the question.

 This is what we believe and know to be best for clients, and we’ve always taken the design responsibility.
 Not every Contractor does this, nor are they insured to do so.

 Enquire about waterproofing for your new build basement